CSI’s 4-H2O Youth Programming

 CSI’s 4-H20 Programming provides members of the 4-H youth organization with the opportunity to participate in unique water-related projects that are fun and educational.
 The Community Science Institute has partnered with 4-H since 2006 to mentor youth with a general interest in environmental science and water.

 In 2016, the 4-H20 program is transitioning from a club format to a project based format.
-This means that any 4-H member can attend one activity or all of the activities offered.
+This means that any child can attend all of the activities offered.
 Each activity will be presented in a way that will make it approachable and enjoyable for those who have never participated and those who are familiar with the project.

 What age group can participate?